 The control displays active faults codes on the LED display.
 When the control displays the fault code and the LED flashes quickly, there is something wrong with the system.
-Refer to the
+Refer to

-"TROUBLESHOOTING" section for the detailed fault codes.
+"TROUBLESHOOTING" on page 27 for the detailed fault codes.